Counseling Office

 SPS Scholarship Bulletin

 Scholarships are a type of grant (monetary gift you do not have to pay back) for students to use in paying for after high school training and college programs.
-Scholarships are available for students as early as elementary schools and continue through graduate school.
-Federal and State programs provide over 46 billion dollars in student aid and private companies, community organizations, civic groups, foundations and religious organizations provide an additional 3 billion dollars in scholarships.
+Scholarships are available for students as early as elementary school and continue through graduate school.

-Find Scholarships
+Finding Scholarships

 Share a Scholarship